roddhjav/apparmor.d/docs/development/index.md

 ## Project rules

-`Rule 1: Mandatory Access Control`
+#### Rule :material-numeric-1-circle: - Mandatory Access Control

 :   As these are mandatory access control policies only what is explicitly required
     should be authorized.
 Meaning, you should **not** allow everything (or a large area) and blacklist some sub areas.

-`Rule 2: Do not break a program`
+#### Rule :material-numeric-2-circle: - Do not break a program

 :   A profile **should not break a normal usage of the confined software**.
 It can
     be complex as simply running the program for your own use case is not always exhaustive of the program features and required permissions.

-`Rule 3: Do not confine everything`
+#### Rule :material-numeric-3-circle: - Do not confine everything

 :   Some programs should not be confined by a MAC policy.

-`Rule 4: Distribution and devices agnostic`
+#### Rule :material-numeric-4-circle: - Distribution and devices agnostic

 :   A profile should be compatible with all distributions, software and devices
     in the Linux world.
 You cannot deny access to resources you do not use on